ietf/www.ietf.org/Guide to Intellectual Property Rights and the IETF.md

 > * any IETF mailing list, including the IETF list itself, any working group or design team list, or any other list functioning under IETF auspices,
 > * the RFC Editor or the Internet-Drafts function [...].

-### <a id="basic-grant">Basic grant of rights to the IETF Trust</a>
+### <a id="basicgrant">Basic grant of rights to the IETF Trust</a>
-As explained in [Section 5.3 of BCP 78](https://www.rfc-editor.org/rfc/rfc5378.html#section-5.3), when a contribution is made, the contributor grants the IETF Trust:
+As explained in [Section 5.3 of BCP 78](https://www.rfc-editor.org/rfc/rfc5378.html#section-5.3), when a contribution is made, the contributor grants the following to the IETF Trust:

 > a perpetual, irrevocable, non-exclusive, royalty-free, world-wide, sublicensable right and license to the IETF Trust under all such copyrights and other rights in the Contribution:
 > * a. to copy, publish, display, and distribute the Contribution, in whole or in part,